When is the best time to go to Sicily?

 Sicily in July

-- Calatafimi-Segesta Festival – Starting in mid-July, July 19 in 2019, running through September 1st, this festival brings 60 events to the Greek Theater of Segesta.
+- Calatafimi-Segesta Festival – Starting in mid-July and running through September 1st, this festival brings 60 events to the Greek Theater of Segesta.
 The theatrical, jazz, and classical performances take on another worldy feeling in the ancient site.

-- U Fistinu of Saint Rosalia – The Feast of Saint Rosalia takes place in Palermo in mid-July, July 14-15 in 2020.
+- U Fistinu of Saint Rosalia – The Feast of Saint Rosalia takes place in Palermo in mid-July.
 It celebrates the city’s patron saint who is believed to have rescued residents from a devastating plague.
 It features a procession that includes a vessel-shaped chariot built anew every year for carrying the statue of Saint Rosalia, elaborately decorated and pulled by oxen.
 The streets of Palermo will be filled with popular local foods like watermelon, pasta with sardines, boiled octopus, and sfincione (a thick Sicilian pizza), along with live music.

-- Ortigia Film Festival – For 8 days in mid-July, July 13 through July 20 in 2019, the historical center of Syracuse comes to life with films.
+- Ortigia Film Festival – For 8 days in mid-July, the historical center of Syracuse comes to life with films.
 There will be a number of al fresco screenings throughout the area, along with more traditional indoor screenings.
 It includes a short film competition, old classics, homages to great directors and actors, and more.

 - La Scala Illuminata – Every year over July 24-25 in Caltagirone, the 142 steps of the Scalinata di Santa Maria del Monte are illuminated in hundreds of little oil lights, creating a polychromatic effect of striking beauty.